gaurav1der/ai-ml-project-work/submission/module-11/README.md

 1. **Expand Data Collection**:
    - Include additional features such as market demand, regional trends, and seasonal effects to improve model accuracy.
 2. **Hyperparameter Tuning**:
-   - Perform grid search or randomized search to optimize the Random Forest model for even better performance.
+   - Perform grid search or randomized search to optimize the models for even better performance.
 3. **Deploy the Model**:
-   - Use the trained Random Forest model to predict car prices for new inventory and assist in pricing decisions.
+   - Use the trained **HistGradientBoostingRegressor** model to predict car prices for new inventory and assist in pricing decisions.
 4. **Monitor Model Performance**:
    - Regularly evaluate the model on new data to ensure it remains accurate and relevant.
 5. **Business Strategy**: